benjamincmorris/personal-site/content/home/accomplishments.md

   certificate_url = ""
   date_start = ""
   date_end = ""
-  description = "In this project I am exploring when children do and do not use speech disfluencies (e.g., 'umm') to infer a speaker's knowledge."
+  description = """In this project I am exploring when children do and do not use speech disfluencies (e.g., 'umm') to infer a speaker's knowledge."""

 +++